ADHD and Autism Assessments for Adults

 • Comprehensive diagnostic interview of up to 3 hours

-• Diagnostic report as a 2 page email, delivered within 2 to 3 weeks
+• Diagnostic summary report (typically 6-7 pages) delivered within 2 weeks

 • Time spent preparing, scoring, interpreting, and writing